One Tree Island (Queensland): Discovery

-The southern cays and reefs were first chartered between 1819 and 1821 by Lieutenant Phillip Parker King RN initially in the Mermaid and later in the Bathurst.
+The southern cays and reefs were first charted between 1819 and 1821 by Lieutenant Phillip Parker King RN initially in the Mermaid and later in the Bathurst.
 The main charting exercise for all the islands and reefs was carried out in 1843 under the command of Captain Francis Blackwood in HMS Fly which was accompanied by the Bramble.
 The naturalist, Professor J. Beete Jukes, was on board the Fly and his published journal provides valuable information on some of the cays.